Learning Outcomes

 SQE2 Syllabus

 For SQE2, you are required to understand the practical and procedural features of freehold conveyancing in England and Wales―including requirements for compliance with the Law Society Conveyancing Protocol and associated forms.
-The SQE2 will assess your ability to apply these principles in client-focused scenarios.
+The SQE2 will assess your ability to apply these principles in client-focused scenarios, with a focus on the following syllabus points:

 - The main stages of a standard freehold property transaction following the Law Society Conveyancing Protocol.